There's an old Chinese curse that goes: "May you live in interesting times."

 She's already been offered the top editorial job at another Indiana newspaper, but turned it down because the upper-level management was blind to the problems that were taking the paper down the toilet.

-Maria was invited to Jonesboro for an interview and we drove down arkansaE2on Aug.
+Maria was invited to Jonesboro for an interview and we drove down on Aug.
 10 to get our first look at this place.
 I was strongly opposed to leaving Indiana and couldn't conceive of living in Arkansas.
 I wanted to dislike Jonesboro and I think Maria did too.
 But we didn't.
 It turned out to be a pleasant place full of nice people.

 A few days later, Maria got a job offer.
 Emotional attachments aside, accepting the offer and moving to Arkansas was the only logical choice.
 The job at the Sun was filled with opportunity and things were only getting worse at the JR, with no sign of improving.